DataDog/hiring-engineers/answers.md

 >Write a custom Agent check that samples a random value.
 Call this new metric: test.support.random

+By following the example instructions provided and replicating the file configurations for the test.support.random metric, the random value generator worked correctly and transmitted the samples to Datadog correctly.
+I did need to work through this a few times, and the following command was very helpful in determining when it started to work:

+    sudo -u dd-agent dd-agent check <CHECK_NAME>

+I've included those 2 files with this submission:

+    /etc/dd-agent/checks.d/support.py
+    /etc/dd-agent/conf.d/support.yaml

 ## Level 2 - Visualizing your Data

 > Since your database integration is reporting now, clone your database integration dashboard and add additional database metrics to it as well as your test.support.random metric from the custom Agent check.